-Obesity is determined by your body mass index (BMI).
-This score is calculated by finding your height and weight on the BMI chart.
-Morbid obesity is defined by a BMI of 40 or greater.
+Obesity is a chronic condition, that is progressive and oftentimes relapsing.
+Obesity is determined by your body mass index (BMI), which refers to excess body fat.
+A BMI is calculated by using your height and weight on the BMI chart.
+Severe obesity is defined by a BMI of 40 or greater.

 Understanding Body Mass Index